amy897324/MICB305_TeamA/README.md

 How does the microbiome of patients as well as the different allergies they have impact the prevalence and severity of MS?

 ## Oct 8
-With MS dataset, only problem is not many patients with clinical depression (can still use, sufficient) Can random sample due to disproportionate amount of people with not Divide by 2 because 2 samples for each person Post-partum depression = different mechanism
+- With MS dataset, only problem is not many patients with clinical depression (can still use, sufficient)
+      - Can random sample due to disproportionate amount of people with not
+      - Divide by 2 because 2 samples for each person
+- Post-partum depression = different mechanism
-Use as confounding variable
+      - Use as confounding variable
-Duplicate data = 2 swabs taken
+- Duplicate data = 2 swabs taken
-Filtering beforehand
+- Filtering beforehand
-Remove duplicates
+- Remove duplicates
-Will still take a while
+- Will still take a while
-So plan ahead
+- So plan ahead
-Have someone import it beforehand
+- Have someone import it beforehand
-Do it in beginning of week to avoid slow
+- Do it in beginning of week to avoid slow
-To only obtain necessary variables
+- To only obtain necessary variables
-Will take too long if too big
+- Will take too long if too big
-After filtering, process what’s left
+- After filtering, process what’s left
-All processing in QIIME2
+- All processing in QIIME2
-Clean metadata to wanted variables
+- Clean metadata to wanted variables
-Summarize
+- Summarize
-Controls
+- Controls
-Ask Bessie next week about it
+- Ask Bessie next week about it
-Look at severity of MS for those individuals
+- Look at severity of MS for those individuals
-MSSS
-Data analysis in R
+- Data analysis in R
-Good specific question
+- Good specific question
-Good correlation of gut-brain axis, depression, and MS Keep them updated of how long processing takes
+- Good correlation of gut-brain axis, depression, and MS
+- Keep them updated of how long processing takes
-Update agenda and meeting notes on Github
+- Update agenda and meeting notes on Github
-Proposal due on oct 26
+- Proposal due on oct 26
-Have some of it analysed
+- Have some of it analysed

 ## Oct 15